 When someone opposes your trademark, there are a couple different ways it could go.
 Because opposition proceedings are lengthy and costly, opposers may prefer to work with you or your lawyer directly to reach a solution.
 If you come to an agreement, you may be able to skip the demanding TTAB process.

 If an agreement isn’t sought or reached, you will need to pay close attention to every requirement and deadline.
 Failing to comply can result in the abandonment of your trademark application.

 The initial cost of a trademark opposition lies with the opposer, who pays $600 per trademark class to file a notice of opposition.
 If either party requests an oral hearing, they’ll pay $500 in fees for that.

 But the majority of opposition costs come from legal fees.
-While you do not have to hire a lawyer to assist with an opposition, many do.
+While you do not have to hire a lawyer to assist with an opposition (unless you reside outside of the U.S.), many do.
 Lawyer fees can easily tip into the thousands throughout an opposition case.

 What is the ESTTA?

 The ESTTA, or Electronic System for Trademark Trial and Appeals, is where all opposition-related documents are filed.

 Do I need an attorney to help with a trademark opposition?